WATER - THE SUPERFOOD NO. 1

 Participation in immune processes

-Crucial role in protein synthesis and protein unfolding
+Decisive role in protein synthesis and protein unfolding

 Metabolic processes in detail

 The most obvious function of water is the transport of nutrients, oxygen, hormones and other vital substances.
-Water serves as a carrier that enables the transport of these substances to the cells and at the same time helps to remove waste products from the body.
-This is important not only for general health and well-being, but also for optimizing physical performance and cognitive functions.
+Water serves as a carrier substance that enables the transport of these substances to the cells and at the same time helps to remove waste products from the body.
+This is not only important for general health and well-being, but also for optimizing physical performance and cognitive functions.

 Water also plays an important role in supporting the immune system.
 It enables the transport of immune cells, such as white blood cells, to sites of infection and thus contributes to the defense against pathogens.
-This is particularly important in times of illness or stress, when the immune system is especially challenged.
+This is particularly important in times of illness or stress, when the immune system is particularly challenged.

 Drink constantly: Why the body is not like a car